-If you are staying in Cancun or Playa del Carmen and you want transportation to and from Akumal to be included in your tour, be sure to book this one instead.
+If you are staying at a resort in Cancun or one of the great hotels in Playa del Carmen and you want transportation to and from Akumal to be included in your tour, be sure to book this one instead.

 If you’re not interested in swimming with the turtles, Akumal is still a nice place to come for a quiet beach day.
 It’s a stunning strip of white sand beach with little palapas to sit under.

 There are a few restaurants and hotels where you can rent chairs and umbrellas and enjoy some food and drinks while you take in the view of the endless turquoise horizon.

 The Maya Ruins of Tulum are without a doubt one of the most spectacular things to do in the Riviera Maya.